 What’s in a name?
 In the case of Peperomia argyreia, the name “watermelon plant” comes from its waxy, striped leaves.
-It is not related to watermelons, but the waxy, stripy leaves make this plant look like it came off the vine.
+It is not related to watermelons, it is more closely related to chili peppers, but the waxy, stripy leaves make this plant look like it came off the vine.
 It is a very popular houseplant for many reasons.
+This plant is safe for cats and dogs to eat.
 So, what is a watermelon peperomia, really, and is it a good houseplant?
 Keep reading to find out more about this exotic-looking addition to your home.

 History of Watermelon Peperomia

 Peperomia argyreia is a small plant native to the tropical parts of South America, including Bolivia, Ecuador, Bolivia, and Venezuela.
 It is usually found on decaying logs on the rainforest floor.
+“Peperomia” is both the genus of the plant and part of its common name.
+There are many Peperomia species, but “watermelon peperomia” needs no special punctuation.
 Its attractive foliage and relative ease of care make it ideal for someone who wants a small, decorative houseplant that doesn’t require a lot of upkeep.

 But the best part is that your “watermelon” plant will not grow very tall.
 The plant naturally stays at a very manageable 8”–12.”
 Better still, it is non-toxic to cats and dogs, so it’s safe to have around the house.
 Minimal size and care requirements make it an ideal house plant.
 If you think you are ready for this imposter watermelon, read on.

 Are you intrigued by this pint-sized plant, yet?
 Here is how to take care of one in your own home.
 Despite the humidity requirements, the watermelon peperomia is a beginner-level houseplant that requires minimal care despite being tropical.